atanas-n-nikolov/Angular-2024-SoftUni-Project/README.md

 _npm run dev_</br>
 or:</br>
 _npm start_</br>
-The server will start on http://localhost:3000.
+The server will start on http://localhost:3000.</br>
+**Note:** If running locally, ensure you have a MongoDB service running, either locally or via MongoDB Atlas, to connect the database.

 **Front-End (Angular)**